jaroslawr/notes/unix/cli/lsof.md

 Running without sudo might simply give an incomplete file list and no warnings.

-Disabling hostname resolution with `-n` often makes `lsof` much faster.
-Disabling portname resolution with `-P` sometimes makes output less confusing.
+Disabling hostname resolution with `-n` makes `lsof` much faster when there are lots of sockets.

+Disabling portname resolution with `-P` is often also helpful.

+Disabling username resolution with `-l` prevents UID resolution errors, e.g. with Docker.

 ## Options